 So basically this is what we need to do to make the ESP-12E on the Bolt IOT Module Programmable:

-• Have some sort of mechanism to change the state of GPIO 0 as required
+down - Have some sort of mechanism to change the state of

-• Have a push button connected to the RESET pin that connects it GND when pressed
+as required - Have a push button connected to the

 Upon inspecting the ESP12-E on the Bolt IOT Module these are the things I found: